 Agni and Oganj / Jagnje

 The name of the Vedic god Agni meant “fire” in Sanskrit.
 Slavic word “oganj” comes from the same root.
-But only in Slavic languages, we see the parallel lamb-jagnje, an animal associated with Agni.
+But in Slavic languages we see an additional parallel: “lamb-jagnje”.
+Lamb (Jagnje) is an animal associated with Agni.

 Triglav and Shiva